برجاء الإنتظار ...

 Store in the original package in order to protect from light and moisture.

-High-density polyethylene (HDPE) bottles.
+High-density polyethylene (HDPE) bottles with desiccated plastic caps.

-Pack sizes: 10 and 14 Gastro-resistant capsules.
+Pack size: 14 Gastro-resistant capsules.

 No special requirements.